 Kudos to the group as a whole, for this is ensemble acting at its finest, vitally important in this bleak, almost egalitarian world that director Hadden has created.

-Christine Decker, the gamest actor I've ever seen, takes on many roles and finely etches each one, even giving voice and
+Christine Decker, the gamest actor I've ever seen, takes on many roles and finely etches each one, even giving voice and heart to King Duncan.
+Reilly Hadden plays both Banquo and Macduff with a natural intelligence for these two very disparate characters.

 The versatile Doug Ryan is a wonder, as is Robert Francis Forgett as a sly Malcolm.